Willson Contreras Player Props: Cardinals vs. Royals

-On Monday, Willson Contreras (.167 on-base percentage in past 10 games, 136 points below season-long percentage) and the St. Louis Cardinals face the Kansas City Royals, whose starting pitcher will be Josh Staumont.
-First pitch is at 2:15 PM ET.
+Willson Contreras -- with an on-base percentage of .171 in his past 10 games, 133 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Kansas City Royals, with Zack Greinke on the hill, on May 30 at 7:45 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Guardians.
+In his previous game he had a one-hit performance (1-for-3) against the Royals.

 Willson Contreras Game Info & Props vs. the Royals